Before building work starts

 - you ask for these documents.

-Make sure you check through this information and are confident the building contractor has the skills and resources to carry out the project.
+Make sure you check through this information and are confident the building contractor has the skills and resources (which may include subcontractors) to carry out the project.
 Also check council files on their previous jobs.
-The checklist says to check a building company’s records on the Companies Office website.
+The standard checklist says to check a building company’s records on the Companies Office website.
 You could also check the Insolvency Register to see if the building contractor has been previously declared bankrupt.

 It’s also important to clarify roles and responsibilities for your building work upfront when getting your quote and signing your contract.

-It’s a good idea to make sure both parties are clear on expected outcomes for the project; do you expect the contractor to be working on the building project until the Code Compliance Certificate is issued?
-If this hasn’t been specified, the contractor may begin work for other clients.
+It’s a good idea to make sure both parties are clear on expected outcomes for the project; when do you expect the building contractor to finish work on the building project?
+If it hasn't been specified, the building contractor may begin work for other clients.

-Any change to the building work listed in your contract is a contract variation, and needs to be put in writing to your contractor.
+Even with a signed building contract, it’s important to keep written records of all decisions and changes during the project.
+This helps avoid misunderstandings, makes it easier to resolve disputes, and ensures everyone stays on the same page.
+Any change to the building work listed in your contract is a contract variation, and needs to be put in writing to your building contractor.
 It’s important to check on the price and timeline implications of any variations.

 Any work on an insured home that involves the structure or weathertightness should be notified to your insurer.

-Contractors can be fined for not supplying you with a checklist or disclosure statement if they are required to.
+Building contractors can be fined for not supplying you with the standard checklist or disclosure statement if they are required to, or if you ask for it.

-A checklist has been prepared by the Ministry of Business, Innovation and Employment (MBIE) covering the content required by law and includes information on how building projects are managed, hiring contractors, what should be covered in a written contract and resolving disputes.
+The checklist has been prepared by the Ministry of Business, Innovation and Employment (MBIE) covering the content required by law and includes information on how building projects are managed, hiring building contractors, what should be covered in a written contract and resolving disputes.

 Disclosure statement

-By law, the contractor must give you a disclosure statement that includes:
+By law, the building contractor must give you a disclosure statement that includes:

-Only the party you are contracting with has to provide this information (ie your contractor may have hired other workers to help complete your building work, but they do not need to disclose this information).
+Only the party you are contracting with must provide this information (i.e. your building contractor may have hired other workers to help complete your building work, but they do not need to disclose this information).

-If any of the disclosure information seems unusual, query it with the contractor.
-Anyone who knowingly provides false or misleading information, or who knowingly leaves out information, is liable on conviction to a fine of up to $20,000.
+If any of the disclosure information seems unusual, query it with the building contractor.
+Anyone who knowingly provides false or misleading information, or who knowingly leaves out information, is liable on conviction to a fine of up to $50,000.

 What your written contract should cover